It’s thought that around 70-80% of your immune system is housed in your gut, so it’s important to take care of yours by creating a healthy microbiome.

 A sedentary lifestyle can have a negative effect on your gut health, leaving you feeling bloated and uncomfortable, so it’s a good idea to take a short walk at least once a day (preferably after a meal) to help to keep your body and your gut moving.

 Cycling is a great aerobic activity that helps to increase the blood flow in your body.
-This increase in blood flow could help to smooth out any disruptions in your gut and help promote optimal digestion.
+This increase in blood flow may help to smooth out any disruptions in your gut and help promote optimal digestion.

 Any exercises known for increasing blood flow around your body, such as swimming and jogging, may also have a similar effect on your gut health.